lks-ai/ComfyUI-StableAudioSampler/README.md

   - Possibly Clipping or something

 We are very open to anyone who wants to contribute from the open source community.
 Make your forks and pull requests.
 We will build something cool.

+# Feature Requests
+If you have a request for a feature, open an issue about it and it will be seen.